 Business people travel to do business, and companies spend money on travel because it pays.
 According to Certify, a travel expense management company, “for every dollar spent, companies commonly see a $2.90 profit increase and a $9.50 rise in revenue”.

 Companies spend money on business class airfare because this pays, too.
 The folks who turn left when they board the plane are far more likely to make the big decisions when they land than those who tough it out in economy.
-Yes their wait in lines is shorter and their dinner is better.
+Yes, their wait in lines is shorter and their dinner is better.
 But they can also expect to be able to work easily during flights if they wish, or to sleep comfortably on long-haul flights.
 Their companies want them to be prepared, rested and sharp when they land – not go to meetings in a fatigued haze or spend a day or more getting over jet lag.

 It’s the same story with hotels.
 Although businesses can choose from a wide range of accommodations, the highest paid executives tend to stay in the best hotels.
 Is this just knee-jerk snobbery?
 Hardly.
-Smart companies want their highest-paid travellers to add maximum value on the road, and five-star accommodations enable more productivity and rest than their alternatives.
+Smart companies want their highest-paid travelers to add maximum value on the road, and five-star accommodations enable more productivity and rest than their alternatives.
 They’re located centrally to save time.
 Their management and F&B offerings live up to international quality standards.
-They have all the services, features and business facilities that road warriors expect, so travellers can find pretty much everything they might need under one roof instead of shuttling around town for a gym, meals, meeting facilities, dry cleaning, quick printing, etc.
+They have all the services, features and business facilities that road warriors expect, so travelers can find pretty much everything they might need under one roof instead of shuttling around town for a gym, meals, meeting facilities, dry cleaning, quick printing, etc.

 The expenses are worth it if you do the math.
 And plenty of bean counters have done the math.
 Sure, there are cheaper ways to travel, but even corporations with reputations as ruthless cost-cutters spend on good flights and hotels for a reason: The benefits of these time-honored executive travel practices can easily outweigh their costs and thus deliver excellent return on investment.